- The Steam.exe Bad Image error won't let users launch their favorite games and this can be extremely annoying.

 - Select Yes to confirm and uninstall Steam.

-Those resolutions might fix the “Bad Image” error for some Steam users.
-Note that some of the above resolutions might also fix the same issue for alternative software.
+Those resolutions will surely fix the Bad Image error for some Steam users.
+Note that some of the above steps might solve the same issue for alternative software.